GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 as ``python`` although the actual name you use will depend on your version of Python and the host platform.

-You must also have an appropriate host Qt installation.
+You must also have an appropriate target Qt installation.
 This can be a regular native Qt installation, a static native Qt installation or a cross-compiling Qt installation.
 For most target platforms it is not necessary to build a static version of Qt.
 The main advantage of a static version is that it removes an external dependency and so eases deployment.
 The main disadvantage is that it increases the size of the final executable.
 The notes refer to the :program:`qmake` command of your Qt installation as ``qmake``.
 You must make sure that you run the correct copy of :program:`qmake` if you have multiple versions of Qt installed.
 When cross-compiling for mobile devices it is recommended that you use one of the binary installers provided by Digia.

 You must also have a host SIP installation that is the same version as the target version you will be building.